 expected the Bank of Japan to achieve its 2 percent inflation

-goal as soon as possible added to selling pressure.
+goal as soon as possible drove another nail into the yen.

 "The better PMI reading suggests a euro zone economy that is